MEDICAID FOR MARRIED

 to go to an administrative hearing and ask the State to allow the

-community spouse to keep more of the couple's savings so as to generate
+community spouse to keep more of the couple's assets so as to generate

 investment income to bring the community spouse's income up to this